Strengthening Cap-and-Trade Guidelines for the Oil and Gas Sector

 Image credit: New York Dept. of Environmental Conservation

-In the 80’s the pressing issue was acid rain, now it’s carbon emissions, which contribute to the greenhouse effect.
+In the 80’s the urgent issue was acid rain, now it’s carbon emissions, which contribute to the greenhouse effect.
 Greenhouse gases are a natural part of the atmosphere, and are responsible for maintaining Earth’s temperature.
 However, in the last century, human activity (primarily burning fossil fuels) has led to in an increase of greenhouse gases in the atmosphere and is disrupting Earth’s balance.
 The extra gases in the atmosphere are causing global temperatures to rise.

 On December 7, 2023, the Government of Canada introduced a draft framework to cap pollution from the oil and gas sector, signaling a significant step towards addressing emissions from the largest emitting sector in the country.
+Then on November 4, 2024, after the Government of Canada consulted with many stakeholders, released a draft of the Oil & Gas GHG Pollution Cap regulation.

 We worked with Ecojustice, Canada’s largest environmental law charity, to develop the following recommendations.
 These recommendations are in line with those of the International Energy Agency and the 1.5-degree pathway, as well as Canada’s national targets in line with the Paris Agreement.

-Target to cap 2030 emissions at 35-38% below 2019 levels The cap to be set at least at 40-45% below 2019 levels by 2030 or ideally at 60%
+Target to cap 2030 emissions at 35-38% below 2019 levels Reduce 35% by 2030-2032 The cap to be set at least at 40-45% below 2019 levels by 2030 or ideally at 60%

 Flexibilities for companies to emit up to a level about 20-23% below 2019 levels